pawlovskiii/caesar-cipher/README.md

 * [Setup](#setup)

 ### General info
-My implementation of famous Caesar cipher.
+My implementation of Caesar cipher.
 It's a popular technique of data encryption.
 It's all about shifting letters in the alphabet (in this case, with optional n-letter shift).

 ### Technologies
 Implementation created with Parcel (as bundling tool), Jest (as testing framework), babel-jest (to enable the use of ES6 Modules with Jest framework) and ESLint (for improving syntax and enforce code style).
 During this project I also wanted to deploy it specifically on the Github Pages, to keep everything in one place and get to know this environment.